MH Wilds

 Gather Items and Materials from a Distance

-One of the newly added features of the Hook Slinger is the ability to gather items that are just out of reach.
+One of the features of the newly added Hook Slinger is the ability to gather items that are out of reach.
 This feature can even be used while you are riding a Seikret, so you can easily gather materials while you are on your way to your target location.

 You can use the auto-targeting feature of the Slinger by holding L2 + Up/Down + ◯ to select and gather one of the surrounding items.
 This feature can even target items outside your field of vision, which is very useful when trying to acquire an item that you can't find or see.